-This is a measurement from an imaginary line or plane that extends along the top of the gun barrel and over top of the peak of the comb and heal.
-Like LOP, drop at comb can be measured to three locations (the peak, the heel and the center of the comb).
-This measurement together with the shooter's facial dimensions, determines where the shooter's eye comes to rest over the horizontal plane of the rib.
-If the drop at comb is excessive, the shooter's eye may fall below the rib as the gun is mounted, causing the shooter to visually "disconnect" from the target as the shot is executed.
-If, on the other hand, the drop at comb is too slight for the shooter, and the shooter's eye comes to rest too far over the rib, the gun will shoot high.
-Most sporting clays shooters prefer one of two Points-of-Aim (POA) settings as determined by the distribution of shot or shot pattern on a patterning board: 50/50 (half of the pattern below the POA and half below) or 60/40 (60% of the pellets in the pattern will be above a horizontal line transecting the POA and 40% below).
+This is a measurement from an imaginary line or plane that extends along the top of the shotgun's rib and over the top of the peak and heel of the comb.
+Like LOP, drop-at-comb can be measured to three locations (the peak, the heel, and the center of the comb, aka "the face").
+This dimension, together with the shooter's facial dimensions, determines where the shooter's eye comes to rest over the horizontal plane of the rib when fully mounted to the shotgun.
+If the drop-at-comb is excessive, the shooter's eye may fall below the rib as the gun is mounted, causing the shooter to visually "disconnect" from the target as the shot is executed.
+If, on the other hand, the drop-at-comb is too slight for the shooter, and the shooter's eye comes to rest too far over the rib for that particular shooter, the gun will shoot high.
+It is important to note that there is no ideal measurement for the distance between the top of the rib and the bottom of the shooter's iris when he is fully mounted to the gun.
+This is because one shooter may see more or less subconscious "float" than another shooter.
+By "float" we are referring to the perceived distance, from the shooter's perspective, between the top of the rib and the target at the precise moment that the shot is executed.
+There are a good number of very notable shooters who use a float distance that is much larger, with the iris positioned much higher above the rib, as compared to other shooters.
+This wide variation in float from one shooter to another simply reflects the difference in the way the brains of different shooters process visual imagery.
+So, while the proper vertical position of the eye abo e the rib varies from shooter to shooter, all shooters must be able to see properly over the gun.
+Therfore, the diagram above depicting the proper position above the rib is the minimum standard.
+The bottom of the iris should not fall below the plane of the rib when the gun is fully mounted.

+Most sporting clays shooters prefer one of two Points-of-Aim (POA) settings as determined by the distribution of shot or shot pattern on a patterning board: 50/50 (half of the pattern above the POA and half below) or 60/40 (60% of the pellets in the pattern will be above a horizontal line transecting the POA and 40% below).
 In other words, the center of the shot pattern of the gun set to shoot 50/50 will be on the POA, whereas the center of the pattern of the gun that shoots 60/40 will be higher than the POA.
 For those occasions when you have a student with a high cheekbone, and the shooting eye falls below the rib when the gun is mounted, you might want to add a comb riser to your range bag.